 If you install Dawnguard and don't bother starting it for a while, you'll get very tired of hearing "Heard they're reforming the Dawnguard..."

-Also from Dawnguard, courtesy of Serana: "Where did you come from?"
-She says this for every enemy you encounter.
-Due to a bug, Serana also tends to say "Yes?
-What did you need?" a lot between the quests "Prophet" and "Chasing Echoes".
-Especially grating when you're forging, enchanting or brewing potions and she decides to stand right beside you and repeat that sentence every few seconds.
+Speaking of Dawnguard, potential follower Serana is a fountain of annoying phrases.
+If she's accompanying you, you'd better get used to hearing "Where did you come from?" and "Done and done." every single time you enter and leave combat.
+To make matters worse, due to a bug, Serana also loves to say "Yes?
+What did you need?" every few seconds between the quests "Prophet" and "Chasing Echoes".
+Especially grating when you're forging, enchanting or brewing potions and she decides to stand right beside you and repeat it over and over again.

 Shopkeepers in general have the same problem, especially if you're borrowing their facilities (alchemy, enchanting, smithing).
 They only have around three stock sayings every single time you want to buy or sell something.
 Which will be often.
 Hearing them say "Odds and ends, and that sort of thing" for the 500th time can get pretty grating.

 The children of Skyrim have this down to an art.
 "Another wanderer, here to lick my father's boots.
 Good job."
 "I thought adventurers were supposed to look tough."
 "I bet my papa could beat you up."
 The list goes on, inspiring modders to defyInfant Immortality.

 For some fans, Cicero is this in general, with his constant yelling and cheering in his screechy voice.

 Mjoll the Lioness as a follower is basically an embodiment of this.
 You'll be nursing a nice headache after hearing about her hunting trips to Morrowind, and her love of the cold about every 5 minutes.

 The Spectral Assassin also counts for similar reasons as Mjoll.